 Badge II: Project Development

-Attendance is required
+Attendance: Attendance is required.